Last Updated on

 IWM Duxford is a historic RAF airfield also used by the United States Army Air Forces during the Second World War.
 It houses the Imperial War Museum's huge collection of historic aircraft and other large vehicles like tanks.
 Permanent exhibitions include the American Air Museum, Battle of Britain, Land Warfare and Historic Duxford (many of the buildings are original).
 You can get up close and personal with some of the most famous aircraft ever, including the Spitfire, Lancaster, Concorde and Vulcan.
 It's probably the best aviation collection and museum in the country, and enormous, so allow enough time.
 Air Shows are a regular feature and Duxford is also home to the Airborne Assault and Royal Anglian Museums.

-The Fleet Air Arm Museum tells the story of the Royal Navy in the air.
+The Fleet Air Arm Museum is Europe's largest naval aviation Museum and tells the story of the Royal Navy in the air.
 There are over 90 aircraft, from biplanes to supersonic jets, plus thousands of other artefacts, on show in four exhibition halls.
-It is Europe's largest naval aviation Museum.
-In addition it houses the first British Concorde, which you can go on board, and the 'Aircraft Carrier Experience', a fascinating tour round a realistic mocked-up carrier.
-The museum is exceptionally well laid out.
+In addition, it houses the first British Concorde, which you can go on board, and the 'Aircraft Carrier Experience', a fascinating tour round a realistic mocked-up carrier.
+The museum is exceptionally well laid out - one of the best.

 One of two RAF museums in Britain (the other one is in Hendon, north London), RAF Cosford displays 70+ aircraft, including the world's oldest Spitfire, with exhibits shown in three historic hangers.
 On site is the National Cold War Exhibition, which tells the story of this uncertain period in our history and where you can see all three of Britain's V-Bombers - the Vulcan, Victor and Valiant.